Diamond Shape Shower Screens Melbourne

 What Are Diamond Shape Screens?

-Diamond-shaped shower screens — also known as 135-degree or quadrant shower screens — are designed for bathrooms where the shower sits in a corner and space is limited.
+Diamond-shaped shower screens, also known as 135-degree or quadrant shower screens, are a variation of our frameless shower screens and are designed for bathrooms where the shower sits in a corner and space is limited.

 By angling the front glass panel, these shower screens maximise internal space while keeping the overall footprint compact.
 They’re a practical and popular solution for ensuites, small bathrooms and layouts where a standard square screen won’t fit comfortably.